quellish/LinkedInForMobileDevelopers/manuscript/profile/minimum/MinimumViableProfile.md

 For readers of this book this should be "Computer Software".
 At least as of this writing there is no specific "Mobile Software" industry listed - even though "Nanotechnology" is!

 ## Add Your Education {#minimum-viable-profile-education}
 Easy, enter where you last went to school.
 Graduate school, college, or high school.
-LinkedIn will suggest matches as you type.
+LinkedIn suggests matches as you type.
-If you have attended a special technical school or program and *LinkedIn suggests a match*, add that as well.
+If you have attended a specialized technical school or program and *LinkedIn suggests a match*, add that as well.
 For example, LinkedIn recognizes some "coding bootcamps" and online courses as educational institutions.

 ## Enter Some Work Experience {#minimum-viable-profile-work-experience}

 ### Company Name
-It is important to use the company name that LinkedIn provides rather than writing it yourself.
+It is essential to use the company name that LinkedIn provides rather than writing it yourself.
 Imagine if you had three people who worked at Apple.
 One lists the company name as "Apple".
 The second writes it as "Apple, Inc".
 And the third uses "Apple Computer".